Crystallize logo

 • minQuantity: This is an integer you can provide to specify the minimum quantity in the cart.

-• currencies: An array for currencies.
+• currencies: An array of currencies.
 For example, if you have a multi-currency shop, only trigger the promotion for Euros or Dollars.

 • markets: You can create specific segments in Crystallize that are called markets.
 This field takes an array of market identifiers.

-• codes: An array of codes, that if present in the cart would lead to triggering a discount.
-Use case for voucher-based discounts.
+• codes: An array of codes that, if present in the cart, would trigger the discount.
+Use this for voucher-based discounts.

-• xForY: Configuration for "Buy X, Pay for Y" deals.
+• xForY: An array of two integers, [X, Y], for "Buy X, pay for Y" deals.
+Used together with the XforY mechanism.

 Targets

-You have triggers to specify conditions for when a promotion is to be applied.
-Targets are there to know which item(s) the promotion should be applied to.
-It shares some similar fields with triggers such as:
+You have triggers to specify the conditions for when a promotion is applied.
+Targets define which item(s) the promotion is applied to.
+Targets share some fields with triggers:

 • skus